-Overall, there are a total of 48 business displacements under Alternative A, 171 business displacements under Alternative B (Viaduct to Scott Boulevard), and 202 residential displacements under Alternative B (Viaduct to I-880).
+Overall, there are a total of 48 business displacements under Alternative A (without the DDV), 49 business displacements under Alternative A (with the DDV), 171 business displacements under Alternative B (Viaduct to Scott Boulevard), and 202 residential displacements under Alternative B (Viaduct to I-880).
 The Authority has two programs to aid businesses that must relocate: (1) Relocation Advisory Assistance Program that assists with locating a suitable replacement property, and (2) Relocation Payments Program that reimburses for certain relocation costs.
 As described in the San Francisco to San Jose Draft Relocation Impact Report (Authority 2019b), an analysis of available replacement properties indicates that some displaced commercial and industrial businesses may be unable to relocate within the same communities, as there may be insufficient replacement properties in Brisbane, Millbrae, and Belmont under both alternatives.
-While there may not be a sufficient number of replacement properties in these specific communities, there are sufficient resources available for businesses to relocate to neighboring cities and communities.
+A review of the areas of insufficient relocation opportunities indicates that they are not disproportionately minority areas or low-income areas overall.
+9 While there may not be a sufficient number of replacement properties in these specific communities, there are sufficient resources available for businesses to relocate to neighboring cities and communities.
 Given that there are an inadequate number of replacement properties in some communities where displacements would occur, the Authority determined that the effect of business displacements overall would be high and adverse under both alternatives.

 As illustrated on Figure 5-17, business displacements would occur in communities where the concentrations of minority populations and low-income populations are greater than the reference community and also in communities where the concentrations of minority populations and low-income populations are less than the reference community.
-Because business displacements are distributed across the Project Section and are not concentrated in areas with minority populations and low-income populations, the effect of business displacements would not result in disproportionately high and adverse effects on minority populations and low-income populations.
+Because business displacements are distributed across the Project Section and are not concentrated in areas with minority populations and low-income populations, and the areas of insufficient relocation availability are not disproportionately concentrated in areas with minority populations and low-income populations, the effect of business displacements would not result in disproportionately high and adverse effects on minority populations and low-income populations.